 The displays are well laid out with plenty of interesting detail to explore.
 See a facsimile of the story that was printed in the local newspaper following the murder in Edinburgh's Old Town of William Begbie in 1806, along with the original cape worn in the iconic Scottish Widows insurance adverts.
 From the plates used for printing banknotes - then and now - to the emblems of the different iterations of the bank and its subsidiaries, there's all manner of historical artefacts on display.

 The Bank of Scotland building itself is David Bryce's renovation of the original structure, dating from the late 1860s.
-It is an impressive sandstone edifice, offering views from the museum space across towards the New Town of Edinburgh, and topped with a statue of the goddess Fame, sculpted by John Rhind.
+It is an impressive sandstone edifice, offering views from the museum space across towards the New Town of Edinburgh, and topped with a statue of the goddess Nike, sculpted by John Rhind.

 It's an iconic building, and perfectly placed to act as a major landmark of Edinburgh's city centre.
 The Museum on the Mound is accessed by an entrance directly from the Mound on the western side of the building.